 Since 1998, Iceberg Heating & Cooling has provided professional furnace installation in Ann Arbor.
 After choosing the perfect furnace for your home, you deserve premium furnace installation services from a company you can count on.
 Our specialized furnace technicians are ready answer any of your installation questions until you feel ready to proceed with the installation process.

 Our furnace installation services include:

 - Home energy analysis

-- Analyze insulation factors, window measurements and square footage
+- Analyzing insulation factors, window measurements, and square footage

 Iceberg Heating & Cooling technicians will discuss all of the furnace options available to you in person or over the phone.
 Replacing an old furnace or installing a brand new heating system is a journey we want to join you on.

 Whether you intend to replace an old, dead furnace or installing an entirely new heating system, you’re looking at a significant investment.
 Before you shop around for a brand-new furnace, however, you should understand the total cost of its installation.
 By consulting with an HVAC professional, you can effectively narrow down the size, configuration, and model of furnace that you can install in your Ann Arbor home.
 To determine this, you will need to decide if you’d prefer a gas, electric, or oil furnace.

 - Should I purchase a gas furnace, an oil furnace or an electric furnace?

 - What mechanical type of furnace is best for my home?

 - What Annual Fuel Utilization Efficiency (AFUE) rating suits my home?